svaarala/duktape/doc/testcases.rst

 bugs considered known issues (perhaps even permanently).
-Earlier these were part of the testcase metadata, but since the known issues status is not really testcase related, it is now stored in a separate testcase status file, ``doc/testcase-known-issues.json``.
+Earlier these were part of the testcase metadata, but since the known issues status is not really testcase related, it is now stored in a separate testcase status file, ``doc/testcase-known-issues.yaml``.

-The JSON file is a list of items with the keys:
+The YAML file is a list of items with the keys:

 * ``test``: testcase name, e.g. ``test-dev-mandel2-func.js``.